History of Hungary: Transition to communism (1944–1949)

 The Soviet Army occupied Hungary from September 1944 until April 1945.
 The siege of Budapest lasted almost two months, from December 1944 to February 1945 (the longest successful siege of any city in the entire war, including Berlin), and the city suffered widespread destruction, including the demolition of all the Danube bridges.
 In Moscow in November 1944, Hungarian officials led by Miklós met with exiled communists and agreed on a postwar government.
 Miklós would be premier, and the Communist Party would be legalized and join the government.
 The provisional national government formed on 22 December 1944 in Debrecen, which was under Soviet control.
 It reorganized the public sector, began land reform, modernized elementary education, and called for elections.

 By signing the Peace Treaty of Paris of 1947, Hungary again lost all the territories that it had gained between 1938 and 1941.
 Neither the Western Allies nor the Soviet Union supported any change in Hungary's pre-1938 borders, except three more villages to be transferred to the recreated Czechoslovakia (Horvátjárfalu, Oroszvár, and Dunacsúny).
 The Soviet Union annexed sub-Carpathia (before 1938 the eastern edge of Czechoslovakia).

-The Treaty of Peace with Hungary signed on 10 February 1947 declared that, "The decisions of the Vienna Award of November 2, 1938, are declared null and void", and Hungarian boundaries were fixed along the former frontiers as they existed on 1 January 1938 except for a minor loss of territory on the Czechoslovakian border.
+The Treaty of Peace with Hungary signed on 10 February 1947 declared that, "The decisions of the Vienna Award of November 2, 1938, are declared null and void", and Hungarian boundaries were fixed along the former frontiers as they existed on 1 January 1938 except for a minor loss of territory on the Czechoslovak border.
 Many of the communist leaders of 1919 returned from Moscow.
 The first major violation of civil rights was suffered by the ethnic German minority, half of which (240,000 people) were deported to Germany in 1946–1948.
 There was a forced "exchange of population" between Hungary and Czechoslovakia, which involved about 70,000 Hungarians living in Slovakia and somewhat smaller numbers of ethnic Slovaks living in the territory of Hungary.

 The Soviets originally planned for a piecemeal introduction of the communist regime in Hungary, therefore when they set up a provisional government in Debrecen on 21 December 1944, they were careful to include representatives of several moderate parties.
 Following the demands of the Western Allies for a democratic election, the Soviets authorized the only essentially free election held in post-war eastern Europe in Hungary in November 1945.
 This was also the first election held in Hungary on the basis of universal franchise.